Murang'a: Overview

 Murang'a is a fast-growing town that attracts traders and farmers from the neighbouring districts.
 It has banks, petrol stations, a post office, lodges, nightclubs playing the latest local and Western music, restaurants serving local and exotic dishes, supermarkets, dry cleaners, and lively marketplaces.
-It has also a relatively busy bus and matatu transportation terminal.
-A district general hospital is located in the northern corner of the town.
-The town is accessible from Nairobi by Thika-Murang'a road and from Nyeri.
+It also has a relatively busy bus and matatu transportation terminal.
+A subcounty general hospital is located in the northern corner of the town.
+The town is accessible from Nairobi by Thika-Murang'a road and from Nyeri.Murang'a has a rich musical heritage, particularly in Kikuyu Benga music, with several prominent artists originating from the region.
+Odi Wa Muranga has been known for his energetic productions and is featured in various music videos and mixes,.Also Lets dont forget Selektar King Rebel (Peter Kamau Waithera)one of the Reggae Dj in Kenya.Murang'a has a rich musical heritage, particularly in Kikuyu Benga music, with several prominent artists originating from the region.
+Some notable musicians from Murang'a include Joseph Kamaru, the late Queen Jane,John De Matthew, Daniel Kamau "DK",Joyce Wamama,Shiru ka Muranga and Simon Kihara,among others who have been influential figures in the Kikuyu music scene.

-Murang'a county got its first governor in the year 2013 when H.E Mwangi Iria was elected by TNA ticket to be the first constitutional governor.
+Murang'a County got its first governor in the year 2013 when H.E Mwangi Iria was elected on a TNA ticket to be the first constitutional governor.

 Climate

-Muranga has a tropical savannah climate (Aw) and is warmer than the adjacent highlands bordering it some few kilometres east.
-High temperatures can surpass 35 °C in the months of October to March.
-Those are the hottest months in the area.
-As mentioned, days can get really chilly from May to mid-August.